Prof. Dinesh P. Chapagain

 Quality for Productivity and Competitiveness

 The concept I usually like to quote is “Quality first, Productivity follows and Competitiveness is its logical sequence”.
 In this globalized socio-economic era of competitiveness this concept is more relevant.
 Hence, I would like to request all interest entrepreneurs, academicians, managers, engineers and quality professionals to join hands for creating, learning and sharing knowledge on quality, productivity and competitiveness related topics by networking with each other virtually.
 Quality is a journey and not destination.
 In Nepal, one such network exists called Network for Quality, Productivity and Competitiveness, Nepal [NQPCN] with its e-address – www.nqpcn.org.np.
 I have posted some of my resources for your reference.
 You can use these resources with appropriate acknowledgement.
-Also, I would like to request you to post your interest, suggestions and opinions.
+Moreover, I would like to request you to write to me (dineshchapagain1945@gmail.com) your interest which I will share with other quality colleagues.
+Expecting your interest, suggestions and opinions on Quality networking.

 Networking for Quality: The Stakeholder Model of Quality and a Strategy for National Competitiveness Posted on: 2009-04-21